 Expertise: Human Resources

 Alison has been a Director of Timespan and member of the Board since 2003, as well as Company Secretary since 2004.
-Alison is responsible for ensuring Companies House has up to date information for Timespan, which includes the filing of all statutory company information.
-Alison has been working in HR since 1994 and is currently an HR Manager for Scottish Natural Heritage.
-She advises the Board on HR strategy and employment law and also supports the Director on operational HR issues within Timespan
+Alison is responsible for strategic HR / People direction on the Board as well as ensuring Companies House has up to date information for Timespan, including the filing of all statutory company information.
+Alison has been working in HR since 1994 and is currently a People and Organisational Development Manager for NatureScot.
+She advises the Board on HR strategy and employment law and also supports the Director on operational HR issues within Timespan.

 Catriona Whitfield, Treasurer